 Each agency, in accordance with published rules, shall make available for public inspection and copying all public records, unless the record falls within the specific exemptions of the Public Records Act or other statute which exempts or prohibits disclosure of specific information or records.

 CTS may require you to provide certain personal information in order to register and have access to certain on-line services.
 The information is required in order to grant or deny your request to access an on-line service.
-You may choose not to provide this information, but if you choose not to provide it we will be unable to process your request, and you will have to conduct the transaction in person or by mail.
+You may choose not to provide this information, but doing so will prevent us from processing your request, and you will have to conduct the transaction in person or by mail.

 The following laws may prevent SecureAccess Washington from disclosing the personal/private information about you except as necessary to process the transaction: